qwerty35/optitrack_bridge/README.md

 `message_type`: Ros message type.

-+ pose - It returns object's pose as geometry::poseStamped message.
++ pose - It returns the object's pose as geometry::poseStamped message.
-+ odometry - It returns object's pose+twist as nav_msgs::odometry message.
-The twist of object is computed by linear Kalman filter.
++ odometry - It returns object's pose+twist(velocity) as nav_msgs::odometry message.
+The twist(velocity) of the object is computed by linear Kalman filter.
 (Error covariance is not supported yet.)
-+ tf - It returns object's pose as tf.
++ tf - It returns the object's pose as tf message.

 `show_latency`: Print latency on the screen.